What is countersink vs counterbore?

 You need to know a few basic things before drilling pilot holes.
 The first is to measure the screw thread diameter.
 This helps you choose the correct twist bit for your clearance hole.

-Once your wood drill bits are selected, it’s time to get started!
+When you’ve selected the right wood drill bits, you can start!
 To begin, drill a screw hole in the piece of wood with the twist drill bit.
 Then, sink it below the wood surface with the countersink drill bit.
 Be careful not to overdo it, or it won’t look professional.

 Drilling a Pilot Hole